The Ocean Project

-The Ocean Project catalyzes collective action for a healthy ocean and a stable climate.
-By collaborating with youth leaders, zoos, aquariums, museums, and other community organizations it is growing a global network that effectively engages the public, informs policymakers, and strives to protect our blue planet..
-Since its formation in 1997, The Ocean Project has grown from a handful of founding North American organizations and aquariums into the world's most extensive network for advancing ocean education and action.
-Its growing network includes more than 2,000 partner youth groups, aquariums, zoos, science, technology, and natural history museums (ZAMs), and other education and conservation organizations, in 150 countries that together serve hundreds of millions of visitors and members each year.
-The Ocean Project does not market itself, instead "supporting and highlighting" partners by broadcasting their "innovative conservation-related activities" and collaborative campaigns.
+The Ocean Project is an international organization that works to support ocean conservation and public engagement initiatives worldwide.
+It includes more than 2,000 partner aquariums, zoos, science, technology, and natural history museums (ZAMs), youth groups, and other education and conservation organizations, in 140 countries.
+The Ocean Project does not market itself, instead "supporting and highlighting" partners by broadcasting their "innovative conservation-related activities."